 - You need a recent Solaris-like OS to compile this port.
 Solaris 11 or any illumos-based distribution should work, Solaris 10 is not supported.
 Running 'uname -r' has to print '5.11'. - Recent GCC tools are required, GCC 3 will probably not work.
-GCC version 4.5 (or higher) is recommended. - Solaris ld has to be the first linker in the PATH.
+GCC version 4.5 (or higher) is recommended. - On Illumos you can install the 'build-essential' metapackage which includes GCC and many other developer tools. - Solaris ld has to be the first linker in the PATH.
 GNU ld cannot be used.
 There is currently no linker check in the configure script but the linking phase fails if GNU ld is used.
 Recent Solaris/illumos distributions are ok. - A working combination of autotools is required: aclocal, autoheader, automake and autoconf have to be found in the PATH.
 You should be able to install pkg:/developer/build/automake and pkg:/developer/build/autoconf packages to fulfil this requirement. - System header files are required.
 On Solaris, these can be installed with: # pkg install system/header - GNU make is also required.
-On Solaris, this can be quickly achieved with: \$ PATH=/usr/gnu/bin:\$PATH; export PATH - For remote debugging support, working GDB is required (see below). - For running regression tests, GNU sed, grep, awk, diff are required. - This can be quickly achieved on Solaris by prepending /usr/gnu/bin to PATH.
+On Solaris, this can be quickly achieved with: \$ PATH=/usr/gnu/bin:\$PATH; export PATH - For remote debugging support, working GDB is required (see below). - For running regression tests, GNU sed, grep, awk, diff are required.
+This can be quickly achieved on Solaris by prepending /usr/gnu/bin to PATH.